 He was not an anti-regulation zealot

 The caricature of Greenspan as a Randian opposed to any and all regulation is greatly exaggerated.
 By the time he became Fed chairman, Greenspan was more nuanced in his views and open to reasonable regulations.
 He supported, for example, raising auditing standards after the Enron scandal, and in the words of successor Ben Bernanke, “rarely resisted regulatory initiatives put forth by the Federal Reserve Board staff.”

 His resistance to regulation of derivatizes and other financial innovations stemmed from his belief that they were useful in deconcentrating risk, which at the time was not a radical view.
 Even today, with the benefit of hindsight, top economic minds are unsure of the right levels of regulation.
 While Greenspan admitted his faith in regulation was tested by the crisis, the problem was not his dogmatism.
 It was the complexity of the challenges faced by the Fed during this period.

 He warned against Fannie and Freddie

-Much ink has been spilt debating whether Fannie and Freddie caused the financial crisis.
-Without venturing into that debate, it’s safe to say, after the federal takeover of both organizations, that Greenspan was on the right side of history on this item.
+Much ink has been spilled debating whether Fannie and Freddie caused the financial crisis.
+Without venturing into that debate, it’s safe to say that, after the federal takeover of both organizations, Greenspan was on the right side of history on this issue.

 His track record over two decades was strong

-Greenspan’s claim to be the greatest banker to ever live disappeared on Sept.
+The Bottom Line: Greenspan’s claim to be the greatest banker to ever live disappeared on Sept.
 15, 2008, when Lehman Brothers filed for bankruptcy.
 In the aftermath of the Great Recession, all talk about Greenspan centered on his role in the leadup to the crisis.
-But in the past couple years (in part due to the publication of Sebastian Mallaby’s biography of Greenspan, The Man Who Knew) much-needed nuance has been added to the discussion.
+But in the past couple years (in part due to the publication of Sebastian Mallaby’s biography of Greenspan, The Man Who Knew) and Greenspan’s own book about capitalism, much-needed nuance has been added to the discussion.